When does Love Island end and what date is the final?

 When does Love Island 2021 end and what date is the final?

-ITV2’s hit reality series is returning for its first edition since 2019 due to a pandemic-related cancellation last year.
+ITV2’s hit reality series has returned for its first edition since 2019 due to a pandemic-related cancellation last year.

-The famous villa is opening its doors to a selection of new contestants hoping to find romance in Mallorca.
+The famous villa has once again opened its doors to a selection of new contestants hoping to find romance in Mallorca.

 As ever, the couple named the favourite by the viewing public in the final episode stand to win £50,000 each.